sebv/node-wd-sync/doc/COFFEE-DOC.md

 ## usage

-When creating a new browser with remote, an extra 'mode' option need to be passed.

 All the methods from [wd](http://github.com/admc/wd) are available.
 The element retrieval methods have been modified to return 'undefined' when the element is not found rather than throw a 'Not Found' error.

-In sync mode, the browser function must to be run within a Wd block.
+The browser functions must to be run within a Wd block.
 This block holds the fiber environment.
 The Wd block context is set to the browser, so that the browser methods may be accessed using '@'.

+The 'executeAsync' method may still be run asynchronously.

 ```coffeescript
 # assumes that selenium server is running